usnistgov/mobile-threat-catalogue/_cellular-threats/CEL-30.md

     ExploitExample: "Attacking BaseStations - an Odyssey through a Telco's Network [^177]"
     CVEExample:
     PossibleCountermeasures:
-        - "Use of strong passwords"
+        "Use of strong passwords":
+            -
-        - "Properly wipe and dispose of old network equipment"
+        "Properly wipe and dispose of old network equipment":
+            -
-        - "Ensure that baseline industry recommended practices are implemented and validated"
+        "Ensure that baseline industry recommended practices are implemented and validated":
+            -
 ---